wix-incubator/wix-developers-example-apps/oauth-boilerplate/ObserverNotes.md

 ## Happy flow

-1. listening to transactions
+1. Listening to transactions
   they might choose any of the following:
   - Wix eCommerce > Orders > order approved webhook - easy to work with, only covers basic flow. for advanced they'll need to add the Cashier Pay   webhook.
   - Wix Cashier > Cashier Pay > payment event webhook - harder to use, covers both advanced and basic flows.
   - Wix Payments - dead end.
 Stop them if they start writing code based on this API.
-2. getting site name
+2. Getting the site name
   they might choose either of the following:
   -  Business Info > Site Properties > Get Site Properties (`siteDisplayName` or `businessName`)
   -  App Management > Apps > Get App Instance